TimothyYe/godns/README.md

 To authenticate with the Linode API you will need to provide a Personal Access Token with "Read/Write" access on the "Domain" scope.
 Linode has [a help page about creating access tokens](https://www.linode.com/docs/guides/getting-started-with-the-linode-api/).
 Pass this token into the `login_token` field of the config file.

 The `domain_name` field of the config file must be the name of an existing Domain managed by Linode.
 Linode has [a help page about adding domains](https://www.linode.com/docs/guides/dns-manager/).
-The GoDNS Linode handler will not create domains automatically, but will create subdomains automatically.
+The GoDNS Linode handler will not create domains automatically but will create subdomains automatically.

 The GoDNS Linode handler currently uses a fixed TTL of 30 seconds for Linode DNS records.